daostack/alchemy/README.md

 There are two ways to work with the alchemy stack.
 We are providing a convenient `docker-compose` file for quick setup.
-Alternatively, you can recreated the docker environement by installing an starting all [services locally](./docs/nodocker.md).
+Alternatively, you can recreated the docker enviroement by installing an starting all [services locally](./docs/nodocker.md).
 ## Working with docker

 The easiest way to start developing is to work with docker.
 After you have installed docker, run the following steps: